 What is drag hunting?
 Everything you wanted to know about drag hunting but were afraid to ask!

-Drag hunting is an equestrian sport, where mounted riders hunt the trail of an artificially laid scent.
-In a drag hunt the hounds are training to follow/hunt a prepared scent.
+Drag hunting is an equestrian sport in which mounted riders hunt the trail of an artificially-laid scent.
+In a drag hunt, the hounds have been trained to follow ("hunt") a prepared scent.
 It does not involve the hunting of live animals.

 How does it work?

-Drag hunting is a very safe, fun way to hunt.
-Because the trail has been laid by a human great care is taken to ensure that the route is safe for the horses but will still provide a challenge to the hounds.
+Drag hunting is a safe and fun way to hunt.
+Because the trail has been laid down by a human, care can be taken to ensure that the route is safe for horses and riders, but will still provide an exciting challenge to the hounds.